Thornton Dial Jr.: Career

 1986 brought a creative and economic bloom to the Dial Family.
 That year Richard Dial, Thornton's brother, opened Dial Metal Patterns from which he would begin to make his signature metal "comfort" chairs.
 It was also the year that Thornton began making his own personal body of work.

 Thornton Dial Jr.'s subject matter is almost always a commentary on social, racial, or political relations in the United States.
-He used controversial imagery, as in The Gorilla Lends a Helping-Hand to the United States and the Telephone Company, to emphasize the roll that African Americans played in creating and building American progress.
+He used controversial imagery, as in The Gorilla Lends a Helping-Hand to the United States and the Telephone Company, to emphasize the role that African Americans played in creating and building American progress.
 Although his imagery was complex, his messages were not subtle.
 In his piece The President And His Staff Trying To Decide What To Do About Children On Drugs, Dial paints a frog sunbathing atop a pile of rocks while tadpoles writhe on the river bank, "holding nothing back with his searing commentary."

 Dial often uses animals as a stand-in for human subjects in his work.
 Lions are his symbol for black men in Africa, such as King of Africa, or those in positions of authority, such as Three Lions (Honoring Dr. King and the Kennedy's).
 However, Dial typically portrays working class black men in America as gorillas.
 This cynical metaphor is particularly potent in his work Trees to Climb which the shrub-like trees represent the lack of opportunities in America for black working class men and women.
 Many scholars have also noted Dial's affinity for pattern and repetitive motifs, such as the American flag, dots, stars, stripes, daisies and other flowers.

 Dial's experience working in construction and welding guide his painting and sculpting techniques.
 Common industrial materials such as oil-based paint, Bondo, enamel, sealant, corrugated tin and plywood are the basis of most of Dial's work.
 His familiarity with these technical materials and processes allow him to use them in innovative, creative ways in his art.
 His paintings are typically larger than four feet square and his sculptures and assemblages are three feet tall or taller.

-Exhibitions and Permanent Collections
+Exhibitions (selection)

 Dial's work has been featured in the following exhibitions: